eliemichel/MfxPlugins/README.md

 ### About

-This is a set of simple [Open Mesh Effect](http://openmesheffect.org/) plugins.
-They can be used in any Digital Content Creation tool able to load Open Mesh Effect plug-ins, for instance [this branch of Blender](https://github.com/eliemichel/OpenMeshEffectForBlender).
+This is a set of simple [OpenMfx](http://openmesheffect.org/) plugins.
+They can be used in any Digital Content Creation tool able to load OpenMfx plug-ins, for instance [this branch of Blender](https://github.com/eliemichel/OpenMfxForBlender).

 ### Downloading